JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/script.md

 Have you heard of 4D shapes
 -->

+Do you have any visual impairment that may effect you comprehension of shapes or colours? (i.e colour blindness)

 How do you learn best?
  - [ ] Visual Learning (graphs or diagrams)